HackYourFuture/UsingAPIs/Week3/README.md

 After finishing the project you will get another technical interview about your own project (similar to what you had in the [Browsers module](https://github.com/HackYourFuture/Browsers/blob/main/PROJECT.md#the-interview)) to determine if you can go on to the project.
 Keep track of your class channel to see when these will be.

 _Note: The difficulty of the application affects the grading in two ways:_
-- You get extra points for creating a difficult application (things like making your own hooks, good state management, loads of features, etc)
+- You get extra points for creating a difficult application (things like multiple pages, using multiple data sources, having many features, etc)
-- We will expect simpler applications to have better structured code and be more lenient on complexer applications
+- We will expect simpler applications to have better structured code and will be more lenient on complexer applications

 ## Final remarks
 Enjoy the project!